-New research has confirmed that fermented wheat germ – especially using sourdough fermentation methods – is a viable cancer treatment, able to halt the growth of cancer cells.
+Fermented wheat germ is seriously good for you.
+In fact, research has confirmed that fermented wheat germ is a viable cancer treatment, able to halt the growth of cancer cells.
+This is especially true for sourdough fermentation methods.
+Let’s dig into the evidence a little.

 The laboratory research then tested these against multiple human cancer cell lines.
 They found that while the raw wheat germ had no anticancer potential, the fermented wheat germs showed significant inhibition of cancer cell growth.